 top of page

-Go Slow to Go Fast: Slowing down to build relationships makes change faster
+Go Slow to Go Fast: Slowing down to build relationships makes change management faster

 A tortoise running a race in the middle of the pack turning into a hare as its running